pythonpedro99/JEPAWorld/README.md

 On macOS, we recommend setting n_samples <= 7000 per run due to memory constraints.
 You can run the script repeatedly — it will automatically detect the last used seed and episode, and append new data to the existing file.

-## Inspecting the env in manual control mode via the keyboard
+## Inspect the env in manual control mode via the keyboard

 ```bash
 source .venv/bin/activate